 Seek medical treatment from your GP and request they complete the Certificate of Capacity.
 This certificate requires your practitioner’s opinion on the injury and whether it is work-related or not.

 Complete a Work Injury Claim Form as soon as possible and send it along with the completed Certificate of Capacity to your employer who should send it to their workers compensation insurer within 48 hours.
 The insurer will then be in contact with you about whether they will accept liability or not.
-Please contact our office for free legal advice regardless of whether the insurer accepts or denies liability to ensure you are not missing out on entitlements and to ensure you are following the procedure correctly.

 - The time limit to lodge the Work Injury Claim Form and Certificate of Capacity is 6 months in NSW.